 Learning how to read key signatures is an essential skill for any musician.
 Here’s a step-by-step guide to help you navigate this aspect of musical notation:

-Identify sharps or flats: Look at the beginning of the staff.
+Identify sharps or flats: Look at the beginning of the staff on the treble and bass clef.
 The key signature will consist of either sharp (♯) or flat (♭) symbols on certain lines or spaces.
 These indicate which notes are to be altered throughout the piece.

 - Order of sharps: